tumagonx/nwjs_docs_old/Building-node-webkit.md

 `node-webkit` is now a part of our custom `Chromium`, that means the way we get `node-webkit` is mostly the same with `Chromium`, following steps are indeed modified from the [Get the Code](http://www.chromium.org/developers/how-tos/get-the-code).

 First find a place to put our code, it will take up about 14G disk space after compilation.
-Assume you store code under `node-webkit` folder, after the code is downloaded by gclient, our final directory architecture will be like:

-    node-webkit/
-    |-- .gclient
-    `-- src/
-        |-- many-stuff
-        |-- ...
-        `-- content
-            |-- ...
-            `-- nw  (source code of this repo)

-Then create the `.gclient` file under `node-webkit`, its content should be:
+To start, make an empty directory, say `node-webkit`, then create the `.gclient` file in it, its content should be:

     solutions = [
        { "name"        : "src",